 Most Common Questions

-Avoid alcohol for at least 24 hours, as this can encourage bleeding and delay healing.
+Avoid alcohol and smoking for at least 24 hours, as this can encourage bleeding and delay healing.
 Eat and drink lukewarm food as normal but avoid chewing on that area of your mouth.

 It is just as important, if not more so, to keep your mouth clean after an extraction.
 However, you do need to be careful around the extraction site.